 Yellowstone National Park Entrance Fees

 Here are the different options for the required entrance fee you’ll need to pay for your one day Yellowstone itinerary.
-You can pay these at any of the five pay stations found at the entrances.
+You can pay these at any five pay stations found at the entrances.

 - Private vehicle – $35 per vehicle (good for 7 days)